aukemir/.github/profile/README.md

 # Aukemir

-**Experimental research on designed representations for transferable reasoning in dynamic systems.**
+**Experimental research on designed representations for reasoning and decision-making in complex systems.**

-Aukemir is an independent experimental research project investigating whether deliberately designed representations can transform abstract computational structure into functional, human-facing representations for reasoning and intervention.
+Aukemir is an independent experimental research project investigating whether deliberately structured representations can make important structure in complex quantitative problems easier for humans to inspect and reason about.

 Our long-term direction is simple to state and difficult to earn: